-► Step 2: Configuring the master unit
+Step 2: Configuring the master unit

-1. While the DC output is switched off, tap on up to find group Master-slave and tap it.
+1. While the DC output is switched off, tap on group Master-slave and tap it.

 in the main screen to access the Settings menu.
-Swipe
+Swipe up to find

 2. Tapping on the blue button text next to Mode will open a selector.
-By selecting Master, if not already set, the master-slave mode is activated and the device is defined as master.
+By selecting Master, if not already set, the master-slave mode is activated and the device is defined as master which also automatically enable the BIAS resistor termination, as required for the master.

-► Step 3: Initializing the master
+Step 3: Initializing the master

-When setting a device to Master, the device will instantly try to initialize the MS system and the result is displayed in the very same window.
+When setting a device to Master, it will instantly start to initialize the MS system and the result is displayed in the very same window.
 In case the initialization is not successful or the number of units or the total power is wrong, it can be repeated in this screen anytime.

-Initialization state Number of slaves Initialized 1 System voltage System current System power System resistance 80.00V 2000.0A 60.00kW 5.0000Ω Initialize system
+Initialization state Number of slaves Initialized 1

+System voltage 80.00V

+System current 2000.0A

+System power 60.00kW

+System resistance 5.0000Ω

+Initialize system

-Tapping Initialize system repeats the search for slaves in case the detected number of slaves is less than expected, the system has been reconfigured, not all slave units are already set as Slave or the cabling/termination is still not OK.
+Tapping Initialize system repeats the search for slaves in case the detected number of slaves is less than expected, the system has been reconfigured, not all slave units are already set as Slave or the cabling/ termination is still not OK.
 The result window shows the number of slaves plus the total current, power and resistance of the MS system.